All Episodes

 We're saying yes to a sensible size of government.

-When we say no to activist judges, what we're really doing is saying yes to judges who will uh obey the Constitution, who will rule according to what the Constitution actually says instead of making stuff up.
+When we say no to activist judges, what we're really doing is saying yes to judges who will obey the Constitution, who will rule according to what the Constitution actually says instead of making stuff up.

 So we're saying yes to all of those things.

-Well, I hope that all made sense.
+Well, I hope that all made sense because I'm exhausted.

-I said open line Friday, because it is, and it's the Rush Limbaugh show, even though I'm filling in.
+I said Open Line Friday because it is, and it's the Rush Limbaugh Show, even though I'm filling in.

-Uh, and as proof of that, here's so I have no idea what what uh Spurs Mary to call me about this, but I am intrigued, and we go to Columbus, Ohio, and say hi to Mary on the Rush Limbaugh Show.
+And as proof of that, here's, I have no idea what spurs Mary to call me about this, but I am intrigued.

-Hey, Mary, Mark Davis filling in, it's nice to have you.
+It's nice to have you.

-Hi, Mark, great hearing you.
+Great hearing you.

-I haven't had the um pleasure of hearing you on the radio before.
+I haven't had the pleasure of hearing you on the radio before because I work during the day, but I had taken today off.

-And when I from Texas, um, it instantly brought to mind the fact that I watched the movie W last night.
+And when I from Texas, it instantly brought to mind the fact that I watched the movie W last night.

 I'm a Republican.

-Did you and refused to watch the movie for a very long time.
+And refused to watch the movie for a very long time.

-And then I thought, you know what, I'm gonna watch it.
+And then I thought, you know what?

-And I don't know if this was But with Goodreads.
+And I don't know if this will.

 Exactly.

-That's exactly why I didn't want to be able to do it.
+That's exactly why I didn't want to.

 Did you see it?